This topic describes how to diagnose and manage connections to your instance.

 In the top navigation bar, click Diagnostics and Optimization.

-The following table describes the parameters in the connection information.
+The following table describes the parameters and fields.

 Parameter